therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

           <div class="json-example">
 {{< highlight json >}}
 {
-  "creationDate":1467124505618, // the date this bmpr file was created "name":"banking_interface"    // name of the file without extension }
+  "creationDate":1467124505618, // the date this archive file was created "name":"banking_interface"    // the name of the resource }
 {{< /highlight >}}
           </div>